Oybek Abdugafforov

-Oybek Abdugafforov (Ойбеk Abdugafforov born 30 March 1995) is a Tajik footballer who currently plays for Alay Osh and the Tajikistan national football team.
+Oybek Abdugafforov (Ойбеk Abdugafforov born 30 March 1995) is a Tajik footballer who currently plays for Eskhata Khujand and the Tajikistan national football team.

 Career

 Club

 In August 2017, Abdugafforov signed for FC Istiklol.

 On 22 February 2019, FK Khujand announced the signing of Abdugafforov.
 On 4 January 2021, Khujand confirmed that Abdugafforov had left the club at the end of his contract and had signed for Alay Osh.

 International

 Abdugafforov was chosen for the 2015 Commonwealth of Independent States Cup squad for the Tajikistan national under-21 football team.

 Abdugafforov made his senior debut in a friendly testimonial match against Syria commemorating the 20th anniversary of the independence of Tajikistan, with his second appearing coming against Palestine.